aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/saveas/xlsx-to-xlsm/_index.md

 ---
-title: Save XLSX as XLSM API for Swift
+title: Aspose.Cells Cloud Swift API – Convert XLSX to XLSM
-description: Using Aspose.Cells Cloud SDK for Swift to save XLSX format file as XLSM format file.
+description: Use Aspose.Cells Cloud SDK for Swift to convert XLSX to XLSM.
+View a complete code example and start adding reliable spreadsheet conversion to your Swift apps.
 url: /swift/saveas/xlsx-to-xlsm/
 ---